6 min read · Cost

 | Premium custom fiber cement with snow + WUI assembly | $20–$30+ | $50,000–$95,000+ |

-Sierra Siding's typical re-side scope band in the Truckee / North Tahoe area as of 2026.
+Typical re-side planning range for the Truckee / North Tahoe area — a general California market range, not a Sierra Siding quote.
 Snow-load flashing, ice-and-water shield at penetrations, and Chapter 7A hardening where required are included.
 Vinyl is intentionally omitted — it's not suitable for this climate or for designated WUI parcels.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways